Public Lecture Series on the Representation of Disability in Literature

 Other lectures in the series include talks on the representation of disability in war writing, deaf people and literature as well as talks on the representation of disability in the works of several well-known writers including Charles Dickens and Christy Brown.
 The closing talk on Monday, February 28th will feature readings by contemporary disabled Irish artists.
 All talks will be signed by an ISL interpreter.

-Speaking about the lecture series, Dr Paul Delaney, Assistant Professor in English, commented: “In Irish and international literature disability is typically represented in terms of shame, punishment, evil, lack or pity and it is unusual for a main character to be a person with disabilities.
-However, more than one billion people currently live with disability around the world and their representation has critical impact on their stigma and marginalisation.
+Speaking about the lecture series, Dr Paul Delaney, Assistant Professor in English, commented: “In Irish and international literature disability is typically represented in terms of shame, punishment, evil, lack or pity and it is unusual for the main character to be a person with disabilities.
+However, more than one billion people currently live with disability around the world and their representation has a critical impact on their stigma and marginalisation.
 This series will explore some of these traditional patterns of representation.
 It will also engage with positive images of disabled people in literature, by disabled and non-disabled writers.
 By exploring how disability is represented in literature and by analysing works by disabled and non-disabled writers the series seeks to place issues of disability and writing central stage.”

 Fiona Tyrrell, Press Officer for the Faculty of Arts, Humanities and Social Sciences, Trinity College Dublin | email@example.com | + 353 1 8964337